vanamgayathri13/codetech-task1/README.md

 Feel free to modify any sections to better fit your vision for the project!
 Let me know if you need further assistance.
 # CODETECH TASK-2

+# project overview :Student grade and GPA calculator
+This project is a console-based Java application designed to assist students in calculating their academic performance metrics, including average grades, overall letter grades, and GPAs.
+The application allows users to input grades for a specified number of subjects, perform calculations, and display results in a clear and organized format. users can specify the number of subjects and enter grades for each one.
+**Average Calculation:**  The program computes the average grade based on the input.
+**Letter Grade Determination:** It categorizes the average into an overall letter grade (A, B, C, D, F).
+**GPA Calculation:** The application calculates the GPA using a standard 4.0 scale.
+**Input Validation:** Ensures that the entered grades are within a valid range (0-100).
+**Formatted Output:** Displays results clearly, including the average grade, overall letter grade, and GPA.
+## Technologies Used:
+Programming Language: Java
+Development Environment: Compatible with any Java IDE (e.g., IntelliJ IDEA, Eclipse, or NetBeans).
+Input Handling: Utilizes the Scanner class for user input.
+Benefits:
+This project serves as an educational tool for students to better understand their academic performance.
+It emphasizes essential programming concepts such as user input handling, loops, conditionals, and method creation in Java.
+The implementation of validation checks makes the application robust and user-friendly.
+## Future Improvements:
+Potential enhancements could include:
+Developing a graphical user interface (GUI) for improved user interaction.
+Implementing data persistence to save and retrieve student records.
+Adding options for different grading scales or weighted GPAs based on credit hours.
+Feel free to explore the code and contribute to further developments!